ADI Leak Detection specialists at work

 A boiler that’s losing pressure consistently is showing signs of a system fault or internal leak.
 This usually means that water is escaping from the heating system, or there is a failure in internal components such as the expansion vessel or pressure release valve.

-The most common symptom is a pressure gauge dropping below 1 bar — often followed by the boiler shutting off or displaying an error code like F22, F75, or E119.
+The most common symptom is a pressure gauge dropping below 1 bar, often followed by the boiler shutting off or displaying error codes like F22, F75, or E119.

 Here are the most common causes of pressure loss in modern central heating systems: